KohanTorabi/webrtc-react/README.md

     `npm start`

-8. Access the WebRTC Chat application in your browser at [http://localhost:3000](http://localhost:3000/).
+8. Access the WebRTC React application in your browser at [http://localhost:3000](http://localhost:3000/).

 ## Usage

-1. Open the WebRTC Chat application in two identical tabs or windows.
+1. Open the WebRTC React application in two identical tabs or windows.

 2. In each tab, enter your name in the name input field.